cefsharptutorials/cefsharptutorials/_posts/2017-09-21-Videoguide-Injecting-NET-Object-into-JavaScript-Using-CefSharp.md

 layout: post
 type: youtube
 yt-video-id: T10Xfe4bepo
-title: Videoguide - Executing JavaScript from the .NET Side Using CefSharp
+title: Videoguide - Injecting a .NET Object into JavaScript Using СefSharp
 category: Video
 ---
 This videotutorial will show you how to inject a .NET object into JavaScript in your WPF applications, using CefSharp.